-Best Winter Hiking Boots for Men
+The Best Winter Hiking Boots for Men

 Bundle up with the proper gear, and you’ll find getting the mountain all to yourself in winter is worth the preparation.
 Whether hiking through the snow or battling icy conditions, these winter hiking boots will get you there and back.

-It should be tall enough for support when hiking variable terrain and keep the crud out, but without being overly restrictive.
-It should have great traction and pay attention to details, like places to hook a gaiter.
+It should be tall enough for support when hiking variable terrain and keep the crud out without being overly restrictive.
+And it should have great traction and useful features, like places to hook a gaiter and functional speed hooks.

 Best Budget: Quechua Snow Hiker

 If you’ve traveled to Europe, you’re probably familiar with Quechua.
-The outdoor megastore is like our REI in the states (but if they only sold the REI brand).
+The outdoor megastore is like our REI in the States.
 Hugely popular, Quechua only sells its own brand and is primarily appreciated for its budget-friendly pricing.
 It’s the go-to brand for first-time hikers dabbling with the sport or who don’t want to break the bank.

-These insulated boots provided right-out-of-the-box comfort, and they have all the essential features you want in a winter hiker.
+These insulated boots provided out-of-the-box comfort, and they have all the essential features you want in a winter hiker.
 The ankles ride high on the sides, providing support and keeping hard snow from bashing the ankle bones.
 The cuff dips behind the Achilles for forward and backward mobility.

 Impressively, it does all this in a lightweight boot.
 Our demos weighed in just over 2 pounds — for the pair!

 At $90, there are going to be some compromises.
-But we’re happy to see this brand finally available in the States, and we expect it will match the growing outdoor interest shown in 2020.
+But we’re happy to see this brand finally available in the States, and we expect it will match the growing outdoor interest shown in 2022.